 The Rush MPV is expected to arrive on local shores in the second quarter of 2018, though Toyota Motor Philippines (TMP) is already up to take reservations for the awaited vehicle.
 No doubt, it has acquired hype and interests from car buyers around the country.
-Well, Toyota is saying the fun never stops as they keep on moving forward; here’s a silhouette photo of the fifth-generation Rav4.
+Well, Toyota is saying the fun never stops as it keeps on moving forward; here’s a silhouette photo of the fifth-generation Rav4.

 The current locally-available Rav4 was the facelifted version introduced in 2015.
 It features a young and hip exterior design that's closely comparable to the CH-R, which has longer and slimmer headlamps.